-Approved by the Transportation Policy Committee on January 31, 2020
+Approved by the Transportation Policy Committee on March 3, 2023

-Approved by the Public Policy Committee on May 11, 2020
+Approved by the Public Policy and Practice Committee on April 19, 2023

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 22, 2023

 - Transportation systems should be designed to protect human life and be based on target speeds appropriate for the context and type of facility.

-Vision Zero was conceived in Sweden in 1994 and was incorporated into law three years later and has been included in numerous traffic safety related materials including the National Highway Traffic Safety Administration’s (NHTSA) “Transportation Safety Planning and the Zero Deaths Vision: A Guide for Metropolitan Planning Organizations and Local Communities.”
+Vision Zero was conceived in Sweden in 1994, and was incorporated into law three years later, and has been included in numerous traffic safety related materials, including the National Highway Traffic Safety Administration’s (NHTSA) “Transportation Safety Planning and the Zero Deaths Vision: A Guide for Metropolitan Planning Organizations and Local Communities.”
 As of August 2022, 53 U.S. communities have joined the Vision Zero Network, which is an alliance of communities committed to making streets safer by taking actions such as redesigning areas that have a history of high crashes and lowering speed limits where possible.
 Vision Zero is based on the premise that traffic deaths and injuries can be prevented; therefore, none are acceptable.
 It calls for safety to be the primary consideration in transportation decision-making.

-- Ethics: Human life and health are paramount and take priority over mobility and other objectives of the road traffic system;
+- Ethics: Human life and health are paramount and take priority over mobility and other objectives of the road traffic system.

-- Responsibility: providers and regulators of the road traffic system share responsibility with users;
+- Responsibility: providers and regulators of the road traffic system share responsibility with users.

 - Mechanisms for change: providers and regulators must do their utmost to guarantee the safety of all citizens; they must cooperate with road users; and all three must be ready to change to achieve safety.